Get an annual AARP membership for only $9. Offer ends 12/11.

 Caregiver Role National Hourly Average National Daily Average / 8 hours National Monthly Average / 22 days National Annual Average / 250 days per year

-In-home care costs depend not only on the care being provided but on where the person lives.
-Because these costs are based on the wages of caregivers, they vary quite a bit from state to state.
-Costs are highest in Minnesota at around $6,732 per month and lowest in Mississippi at $3,845.60 per month.
+In-home care costs depend on the care provided and where the person lives.
+Because these costs are based on caregiver wages, they vary quite a bit from state to state.
+Median costs are highest in Montana at around $9,721 per month and lowest in Mississippi at $2,946 per month.

 State Home Care Median Hourly Rate Home Care Daily Rate / 8 hours Home Care Monthly Rate / 22 days